Here you'll find the most frequently asked questions and the answers about volunteering at Mencap.

 There is no upper age limit for our volunteers.

 Can I get support to volunteer if I have a disability?

 Yes.
 Please get in touch so we can talk about what roles might suit your skills and any additional support or adjustments you may need.

 Will I need a DBS check?

 A DBS check is a Disclosure and Barring Service check and looks at whether you have a criminal record.
-For some roles Mencap will need a DBS check carried out but this will be discussed with you.
+DBS checks are free for volunteers.